 Fourteen Of The Best Insider Tricks For A Free Cabin Upgrade

-The truth of the matter is that it does happen and happen a lot more than you might think.
+The truth of the matter is that it does happen and it happens a lot more than you might think.

-A lot of the time it will be down to nothing more than luck but over the years the www.CRUISE.co.uk have picked up a few tricks that might help (which we’re obviously happy to share with you)…
+A lot of the time it will be down to nothing more than luck, but over the years the www.CRUISE.co.uk team have picked up a few tricks that might help (which we’re obviously happy to share with you)…

 Our Specialist cruise consultant Rosie agreed, stating:

-That being said our specialist cruise consultant Camilla responded to say that she had an Azamara passenger, a solo traveler…
+However, our specialist cruise consultant, Camilla, responded to say that she has an Azamara passenger, a solo traveler…

-We guarantee you the cruise line will have heard its our honeymoon/anniversary/birthday/we’re celebrating the four month anniversary of getting our pet terrapin a thousand times before so the temptation might be to just not mention it.
+Ah, that old chestnut.
+We guarantee you the cruise line will have heard ‘it’s our honeymoon/anniversary/birthday/we’re celebrating the four month anniversary of getting our pet terrapin’ a thousand times before, so the temptation might be to just not mention it.

-It may not get you an upgrade but then again it may… It’s a case of ‘if you don’t ask you don’t get’ and even if you don’t get an upgrade you may get something else free (like a bottle of bubbly delivered to your room!)
+Wrong!
+It may not get you an upgrade, but then again it may… It’s a case of ‘if you don’t ask, you don’t get’ and even if you don’t get an upgrade you may get something else free (like a bottle of bubbly delivered to your room!)

 This works even better if you happen to be a celebrity (but again you need to let the cruise line or your travel agent know up front).

-This doesn’t mean you should demand your upgrade though.
-Ask nicely otherwise all that will happen is the cruise line will ‘note’ your request then promptly forget it.
+This doesn’t mean you should abruptly demand your upgrade though.
+Ask nicely otherwise the most that will probably happen is the cruise line ‘noting’ your request, then promptly forgetting it.